oracle/terraform-provider-oci/website/docs/d/database_management_managed_database_user_proxied_for_users.html.markdown

 # Data Source: oci_database_management_managed_database_user_proxied_for_users
 This data source provides the list of Managed Database User Proxied For Users in Oracle Cloud Infrastructure Database Management service.

-Gets the list of Users for which the current user acts as proxy.
+Gets the list of users on whose behalf the current user acts as proxy.

 ## Example Usage